Get ready for a trip… to Vegas, that is, for RuPaul’s Drag Race Live!

 Creating these visuals over the years, I have been studying what other live performers have used, from Gwen Stefani, Lady Gaga, Michael Jackson, to Pink Floyd.
 Having a background in the drag culture, I knew there was a specific flavor and modern current appeal to what had to be created.
 I had to integrate the creative direction and notes from not only the directors and producers but also to the queens themselves.
 I mold together themes, color stories, and other ideas to create each moment and then let the music and what I know about the queen and their performance inform the rest of my decisions.
 We integrated real fire and elements, and video footage of the queens with lots of fun 3D animation and effects.
 A lot of changes were also made after integrating with the lighting design.
 In fact, in the finale of RuPaul’s Drag Race Live, I recorded what the lighting designer had already created and then matched moment for moment what was created on the stage to amplify the moment and not detract.

 Why do you think visuals are important to a show?

-The visuals are one of the most critical elements to the show.
+The visuals are one of the most critical elements of the show.
 It sets the location, mood, motion, color, humor… There would be no Werk Room without the visuals!
 Could you imagine?
-We go from RuPaul’s Drag Race Werk room to flying over the Flamingo hotel on spaceships to strip clubs, and France.
+We go from RuPaul’s Drag Race Werk room to flying over the Flamingo hotel on spaceships to strip clubs and France.

 For those who haven’t seen RuPaul’s Drag Race Live yet, how would you describe the visuals you’ve created?